QasimK/qasimk.github.io/collections/_drafts/2019-03-12-service_charges_and_tipping.md

 githubCommentIssueID:
 ---

 I was eating at a fairly average restaurant with friends, and when we were splitting the bill, with the waiter hanging around, we realised there was a service charge.
-Someone asked "are we okay with the service charge?", and after some hesitation I answered fairly loudly "I'm happy to not pay the service charge!".
+Someone asked "are we okay with the service charge?", and, after some hesitation, I answered, "I'm happy to not pay the service charge!".
 There was a **long** pause.
 Eventually, another friend quietly said to the waiter, "can we just remove the charge please?".
 Awkward!

-Awkward?
+Wait—why is that awkward?

 I think it's strange that sometimes we can clearly see the price of the food we are ordering on the menu at a restaurant, and yet when it comes time to pay, the numbers just don't add up.